jetimms/cashflow/README.md

 What's done
 -----------
+[Done in v0.30.1 on 20140526]
+I added 'Cancel' as an optional button to to "Unregister All" action.
+It will stop the process, but not back out any unregistered items made already by the process.

 [Done in v0.30.0 on 20140526]
-Added a 'Yes To All' and 'No To All'
+Added a 'Yes To All' and 'No To All' to "Unregister All" action.

+Cleaned up section on adding a period.

 [Done in v0.29.0 on 20140414]
 Stopped allowing negative budget and actual values and set budget values to be at least as high as the actual values for the same item.